Skip navigation

 • Guide

-Global Economic Outlook—Spring 2025
+Global Economic Outlook—Winter 2026

 With growing risks, Canadian companies face new challenges.
 EDC’s Global Economic Outlook offers insights to help you make better business decisions.